SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Style_guide.md

 ## Titles

 - Titles are optional on pages.
-Depends on the fact if it needs to give more context to the user what he is actually looking at.
+Depends on the fact if it needs to give more context to the user what he/she is actually looking at.
 Avoid repeating the app name as title on the pages.
 - do not use a background color for titles
 - don't make the titles too big, focus should be on the content of the page